 • Identify skills needed to develop basic proficiency in reading and spelling

 • Learn the developmental progression of oral language skills that prepare students for reading proficiency

-Please visit the CREC Events page at www.crec.org/events to register for one of the cohorts.
+To register for this cohort, either click here or visit the CREC Events page at www.crec.org/events.
 For questions or assistance with registration, please contact Lisa Fiano by e-mail at firstname.lastname@example.org or by phone at 860-524-4040.